-- Who she is: She’s the leader of the far-right National Front party and the frontrunner in the first round of voting.
-She’s also controversial, mainly because of her party’s history of xenophobia and anti-Semitism.
-She’s tried to soften the party’s image -- to middling success.
+Who she is: She’s the leader of the far-right National Front party.
+She’s controversial, mainly because of her party’s history of xenophobia and anti-Semitism.
+She’s tried to soften the party’s image, to middling success.
 In April, for instance, she said France was not responsible for the wartime roundup of Jews who were sent to Nazi death camps.
 That didn’t go over well.

 What she wants: She wants France out of both the EU and NATO.
 She wants to slash immigration to just 10,000 “entries” per year.
-She decries globalization and has vowed to fight “radical Islam."
-Sound familiar?
-If she wins, she becomes the first far-right President elected in EU’s history.
+She decries globalization and has vowed to fight “radical Islam.”
+Sounds familiar?
+If she wins, she becomes the first far-right president elected in the EU’s history.

-- Fun fact: After law school she worked as a public defender and sometimes defended … illegal immigrants.
+Fun fact: After law school, Le Pen worked as a public defender and sometimes defended … illegal immigrants.

-- Shocking fact: At age 8, she survived a bombing that destroyed her family’s apartment.
+Shocking fact: At age 8, Le Pen survived a bombing that destroyed her family’s apartment.
 The attackers were trying to get her dad, who founded the National Front.

-- Who he is: He’s the biggest surprise in this five-person field.
+Who he is: He’s the biggest surprise in this election.
 He’s a centrist whom no one really took seriously at first.
-He didn’t have the backing of any of the major political parties, so he formed his own.
-And -- surprise! -- he finds himself right behind Le Pen in the polls.
+He didn’t have the backing of any of the major political parties, so he formed his own, En Marche! movement.
+And – surprise – he made it past round one as well.